SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     (swift) var anotherMinusThree = -plusThree
     // anotherMinusThree : Int = -3

-Note that the unary minus operator ``-`` is prepended directly before the value it operates on, without any whitespace.
+The unary minus operator ``-`` is prepended directly before the value it operates on, without any whitespace.

 There is a corresponding *unary plus* operator, ``+``,